 Due to this parrot’s intelligence, many birds feature blue-and-gold macaws as headline acts.

-While blue-and-gold macaws love to please their owners, they can be very demanding when it comes to attention, so ensure you can spend sufficient time with this parrot.
+While blue-and-gold macaws love to please their owners, they can be demanding when it comes to attention, so ensure you can spend sufficient time with this parrot.

 If left alone or excluded from family activities, expect ear-piercing screams.